jjarv001/fmgaRevamp/collections/_services/branding.md

 ---
 title: "Educate"
-description: "Our classes offer hands-on experience in how to do what we do"
+description: "Our classes offer hands-on experience in the art of mushroom cultivation"
 date: 2019-10-03
 weight: 3
 header_transparent: true